- Defense-Industrial Initiatives Group

 Gregory Sanders, Fellow:

-Ryan Crotty is a fellow with the National Security Program on Industry and Resources at CSIS.
-His work at NSPIR has focused on long-term defense spending trends, defense budget issues, and foreign military sales and aid.
-Ryan received his M.A. in International Affairs from the Pennsylvania State University in where he also worked as a research assistant to Ambassador Dennis Jett.
-While at Penn State, he was a 2010 recipient of the Office of the Director of National Intelligence's Strategic and Global Security Scholars Program scholarship, through which he studied at the Baobab Center in Dakar, Senegal.
-Previously, he worked in state government consulting.
-Ryan also holds a B.A. in government and international studies from Colby College.
+Ryan Crotty is a fellow with the International Security Program and deputy director for defense budget analysis at CSIS.
+His work focuses on the management and application of defense resources, the strategic implications of resourcing decisions, and the effects of these decisions on the defense industrial base.
+He has worked on several CSIS projects focused on long-term defense spending trends and the defense budget drawdown and identifying challenges and opportunities facing the Department of Defense in a time of budget tightening.
+He also studies the interaction between the defense budget and the health of the defense industry through analysis of contracting and financial tools.
+He did his graduate study in international affairs at the Pennsylvania State University, where he previously worked as a research assistant to Ambassador Dennis Jett.
+While at Penn State, he was a 2010 recipient of the Office of the Director of National Intelligence's Strategic and Global Security Scholars Program scholarship.
+Previously, he worked in state government consulting in Boston, MA.
+He also holds a B.A. (with honors) in government and international studies from Colby College.